|| Marketing Office

 Website Address for this Policy

-For more information about this policy, please contact the Communications Officer at 509-865-8588 or email@example.com.
-The Communications Office is part of the Marketing Office and is located in the Alder Building on the Toppenish campus.
+For more information about this policy, please contact the Communications Officer at 509-865-0731 or email@example.com.
+The Communications Office is part of the Marketing Office and is located in the Hitchcock Building on the Toppenish campus.

 Media: Any news outlet that distributes information for public consumption.
 This can include television or radio broadcasters, newspapers, magazines, newsletters, or online entities such as bloggers or internet news stations.

-The communications officer serves as the primary media liaison and official university spokesperson.
-He/she is responsible for the writing, approval and distribution of all media releases and conveys the official university position on issues of university-wide impact or significance or situations that are of a particularly controversial or sensitive nature.
-Inquiries from the media about such issues should be referred to the communications officer.
+The media relations coordinator serves as the primary media liaison and official university spokesperson.
+He/she is responsible for the writing, approval and distribution of all media releases and coordinates the official university position on issues of university-wide impact or significance or situations that are of a particularly controversial or sensitive nature.
+Inquiries from the media about such issues should be referred to the media relations coordinator.

-Depending on the specific circumstances, the president, vice president for Marketing and Communications or the communications officer may designate another university administrator to serve as spokesperson on a particular issue.
+Depending on the specific circumstances, the president, vice president for Marketing, the communications officer, or medical relations coordinator may designate another university administrator to serve as spokesperson on a particular issue.

-In cases of critical significance to the university, the communications officer will work with other university officials to develop a "position paper" to detail the known facts of the situation and summarize the university's position.
+In cases of critical significance to the university, the media relations coordinator will work with other university officials to develop a “position paper” to detail the known facts of the situation and summarize the university’s position.

-In the event of a crisis or emergency situation, the communications officer will handle all contacts with the media, and will coordinate the information flow from the university to the public.
+In the event of a crisis or emergency situation, the media relations coordinator will handle all contacts with the media, and will coordinate the information flow from the university to the public.
 In such situations, all campus departments should refer calls from the media to University Communications.

 Procedures for Dealing with the Media